tkaczmarzyk/specification-arg-resolver/README.md

 Use `@Spec` annotation to automatically resolve a `Specification` argument of your controller method. `@Spec` has `path` property that should be used to specify property path of the attribute of an entity, e.g. `address.city`.
 By default it's also the name of the expected HTTP parameter, e.g. `GET http://myhost?address.city=Springfield`.

-For parameter with multiple values property `paramSeparator` could be used.
-The `paramSeparator` is a regular expression used to param delimitation.
+For parameter with multiple values property `paramSeparator` could be specified.
+The value of `paramSeparator` is a regular expression used to param delimitation.
 For example if param separator is specified :`\\,`, parameter: `?param=val1,val2,val3` will be processed as multi value param: `["val1","val2","val3"]`, by default (without specified `paramSeparator`) param will be processed as single value : `"val1,val2,val3"`.

 Use `spec` attribute of the annotation to specify one of the following strategies for filtering.